mecid/mecid.github.io/_posts/2023-04-25-photopicker-in-swiftui.md

 }
 ```

 You can also provide a binding to an array of the *PhotoPickerItem* type to enable multiple selections.
-In this case, you can use the *maxSelectionCount* parameter to control the number of allowed images.
+In this case, you can use the *maxSelectionCount* parameter to control the maximal number of allowed items.

 ```swift
 struct ContentView: View {